LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Schedule Analysis

-- On March 24, the Lady Tigers captured their best win of the season, a 66-63 victory over the Utah Utes, who rank No. 8 in the AP's Top 25.
+- The Lady Tigers registered their best win of the season on March 24, when they defeated the Utah Utes, who rank No. 8 in the AP's Top 25, by a score of 66-63.

-- The Lady Tigers have eight wins over Quadrant 1 opponents, tied for the 17th-most in the country.

-- LSU has nine wins over Quadrant 2 opponents, tied for the fourth-most in the country.
+- LSU has nine wins against Quadrant 2 opponents, tied for the fourth-most in Division 1.

-- The Lady Tigers have tied for the 47th-most Quadrant 3 victories in the country (seven).
+- The Lady Tigers have seven wins versus Quadrant 3 opponents, tied for the 47th-most in the country.

 LSU 2022-23 Best Wins